 Cons:

-- Permission management can be difficult to understand and implement at scale
+- Complex Permission Management: Managing permissions can be difficult to understand and implement at scale.
+This may pose a challenge for organizations with complex access control requirements.

 Dropbox is free for less than 2GB of storage space.
 Though you can also upgrade to the Professional version for $19.99 (£16.19) with up to 2 TB worth of space.